rodneyrehm/viewport-units-buggyfill/Readme.md

 //
 viewportUnitsBuggyfill.init({hacks: window.viewportUnitsBuggyfillHacks});

+// customize the DOM element the patched stylesheet is appended to
+// takes a '.selector' string // default: 'head' viewportUnitsBuggyfill.init({append: 'body'});

 // update internal declarations cache and recalculate pixel styles
 // this is handy when you add styles after .init() was run viewportUnitsBuggyfill.refresh();